WesselDeZeeuw/Transportation-Tool/readme.txt

     This tool is developed for TNO.
 The main goal for this tool is to make a comparison of costs made in different electricity transportation scenarios.
-    One of this scenarios consists of the costs made when captured wind energy is electrolized to H2, compressed and transported through a pipeline.
+    One of this scenarios consists of the costs made when captured wind energy is electrolyzed to H2, compressed and transported through a pipeline.
 A second scenarios is the direct transportation to the Dutch electricity net using electricity cables and either AD/DC currents.
     Full documentation and user information  can be found in the accompanying